cjoana/cjoana.github.io/_posts/cosmo/2022-11-02-preheating.md

 &nbsp;

 When simulating inhomogeneous multi-field preinflationary epochs, we confirm that the Higgs non-minimal coupling to gravity acts as a stabilizer as it *washes out* the energy contribution of the other (minimally coupled) mater/scalar-field sectors.
 In the paper,  it is shown that this occurs naturally when one canonically normalizes the fields in the Einstein frame.
-This effect generalizes the dynamics of  inhomogeneous extra-matter components, making them sub-dominant in comparison to the inflaton ensuring the onset of inflation.
+This effect generalizes the dynamics of  inhomogeneous extra-matter components, making them sub-dominant in comparison to the inflaton.
+&nbsp;
+All in all, these investigations further confirm the robustness of Higgs inflation to multi-field inhomogeneous initial conditions, while putting in evidence the formation of complex structures during the reheating.

 &nbsp;